-The MTA is a component unit of the State of New York.
+As discussed in Note 1 to the interim financial information, the MTA is a component unit of the State of New York.
 The MTA requires significant subsidies from and has material transactions with the City of New York, the State of New York, and the State of Connecticut, and depends on certain tax revenues that are economically sensitive.
 The accompanying interim financial information does not include any adjustments that might result from the outcome of this uncertainty.